jlangch/venice/README.md

 ## Overview

-Venice is a Lisp dialect born from the need for a safe, sandboxed language that is suitable to drive standalone applications as well as serving as a scripting and expression language that can be used to implement scriptable extension points and rules for applications.
+Venice is a Lisp dialect born from the need for a safe, sandboxed language that is suitable to serve as a scripting and expression language, to implement scriptable extension points and rules for applications, and to drive standalone applications.

-Venice supports macros, tail-recursion, dynamic code loading, dynamic (thread-local) binding.
+Venice supports macros, tail-recursion, dynamic code loading, multimethods, protocols and many more.
 It comes with excellent Java interoperability, and a configurable sandbox that can prevent all sorts of dangerous JVM interactions like reading/writing files, invoking  _System.exit(0)_  or any other malicious action.
 Venice has been designed from the ground-up with a sandbox making it